Fall Is the Ideal Time to Visit These 8 Charming Small Towns in the U.S.

 Beaufort, North Carolina

-This sleepy little pearl on the southern Outer Banks is home to only 4,391 people.
+This sleepy little pearl on the southern Outer Banks—not to be confused with the South Carolina city of the same name—is home to fewer than 4,600 people.
 It’s the third-oldest town in North Carolina, on the Crystal Coast halfway between Virginia Beach and Myrtle Beach.

-Here you can explore artifacts salvaged from the shipwrecked Queen Anne’s Revenge at the North Carolina Maritime Museums, wander the crumbling tombstones in Beaufort’s oldest cemetery, or go seashell hunting at the 2,315-acre Rachel Carson Coastal Estuarine Reserve, separated from downtown Beaufort by Taylor’s Creek.
+Here you can wander the crumbling tombstones in Beaufort’s oldest cemetery or go seashell hunting at the 2,315-acre Rachel Carson Coastal Estuarine Reserve, separated from downtown Beaufort by Taylor’s Creek.
 There are two hiking trails within the reserve, but you can only walk the 1.1-mile Outer Loop trail at low tide; follow the markers from Town Marsh and look for piping plover, herons, and egrets.
-For food, the weekly Olde Beaufort Farmers’ Market, set up in front of the Carteret County Courthouse, runs through November 25.
+For food, the weekly Olde Beaufort Farmers’ Market, set up in front of the Carteret County Courthouse, runs through November 29.

 To explore farther afield, the Island Express Ferry Service drops passengers off at the uninhabited Shackleford Banks, the southernmost barrier island in Cape Lookout National Seashore, known for its wild horses (more than 100 at last count).
-The Cape Lookout Light Station, with its unique black-and-white diamond-print exterior, is another popular stop.
-Planning to spend time island hopping?
-Book a deluxe suite at the Pecan Tree Inn, a peaceful B&B kitted out with two-person Jacuzzi tubs and Egyptian cotton towels.
-It’s half a block from the boardwalk and yacht harbor.
+Although its interior is currently closed, the Cape Lookout Light Station, with its unique black-and-white diamond-patterned exterior, is a popular photo op.

 Manchester, Vermont

 No fall roundup would be complete without a shout-out to the nation’s most autumnal state.
-From Dorset to Grafton to Montpelier to Stowe, Vermont really lucked out in the looks department.
-But the reason we suggest zeroing in on Manchester, a 2,444-person town hugged by southern Vermont’s Taconic and Green mountains, is its bounty of seasonal diversions.
+From Dorset to Grafton to Montpelier to Stowe, Vermont truly dazzles in the fall.
+And Manchester, a roughly 4,400-person town hugged by southern Vermont’s Taconic and Green mountains, has a bounty of seasonal diversions.

 Cast a fly in the Battenkill or Mettawee rivers, or just learn about it in the American Museum of Fly Fishing.
-(Manchester is the HQ of Orvis and home to the gear retailer’s flagship emporium.)
-Work up an appetite on the popular 4.6-mile Lye Brook Falls trail, the capstone of which is a 125-foot-high waterfall, or summit the 3,848-foot Mount Equinox, the highest peak in the Taconic range.
+(Manchester is the HQ of Orvis and home to the gear retailer’s flagship emporium and outlet store.)
+Work up an appetite on the popular 4.6-mile Lye Brook Falls trail; its capstone is a 125-foot-high waterfall.
+Or summit the 3,848-foot Mount Equinox, the highest peak in the Taconic range.
 The latter is 5.8 miles round-trip and takes about five hours to conquer—or you can drive it.
-Afterward, head down to Zoey’s Double Hex for a juicy hamburger or over to the handsome Copper Grouse, where you can enjoy a local cheese plate, farm-to-table salad, or grilled Island Creek oysters with fennel and leek relish.
+Take a sandwich from Zoey’s Deli for a picnic, then go for dinner on the porch at the Copper Grouse, where you can enjoy a local cheese plate, farm-to-table salad, or grilled Island Creek oysters with fennel and leek relish.

 More From AFAR